 Lead member: Cabinet Member for Environment

 Lead director: Stephanie Holt-Castle

 Department: Growth, Environment & Transport

-The proposed decision will be considered by the Environment & Transport Cabinet Committee on 15 September 2020.
+The proposed decision was considered and endorsed by the Environment & Transport Cabinet Committee on 15 September 2020.

 Financial implications: This links directly to Council budget savings and is a key document which directs all services in delivering environmental improvement initiatives that achieve resource efficiencies and minimise environmental risks and financial losses

 Legal implications: An Environment Policy is a key requirement of meeting the international Standard ISO14001 and gives assurance that processes are in place to deliver compliance with environmental legislation, reducing the risk of fines, losses and negative PR due to non-compliance.